Kärcher Dry ice blaster IB 15/120

 Features and benefits

-Nozzle case bracketSpray nozzles and tools are easily accessible from anywhere on the machine.
+Nozzle case supportSpray nozzles and tools are easily accessible from anywhere on the machine.
 The nozzle case is attached to the side of the machine to protect it from contamination.

 Outstanding mobilityOptimum machine balancing for manoeuvring over uneven ground comfortably.
 Handles at the front and rear of the machine make it easy to carry on stairs.

-Automatic residual ice emptyingResidual ice is emptied from the tank with the push of a button once the work is complete, preventing the machine from freezing.
+Automatic residual ice emptyingResidual ice tank emptying at the push of button prevents the machine from freezing up on completion of work.
 The machine does not freeze.

 GRP dry ice container